-Make sure the organisation has a specific person dedicated to monitoring the GDPR compliance laws
+Make sure the organisation has a specific person dedicated to monitoring the POPIA compliance laws

 At Connex One, our dedicated Global Compliance Director Beth Longthorne ensures consistent compliance with the up-to-date latest legislation and regulations regarding data and processing information, not only in the UK but globally, as the business has a global client base.